ghoshsuman/bioloid-standup/README.md

  In order to improve performance and reduce instability, `scripts/exec_learning_multithread.py` adopts a batched version of the
  Q-learning algorithm, that
  updates the q-table only after the `n_threads` parallel simulations have executed `batch_size` episodes.

+ # UPDATES IN THE ARCHITECTURE : FEB-JULY 2018 , EMARO+ program

+ The follwing updates and further work was carried out as a Group projrct in the cousework of the EMARO+ masters program.

+ Apart from adjusting various scripts and path-variables, major update was done for adjusting the current scripts as per the latest STORM(A modern model checker for probabilistic systems) and its set of python bindings- Stormpy, used fundamentaaly in Probabilistic Model checking and Model repair/update.

+ A separate folder `/data/src` was created to store logs,learned and repaired tables for run time monitoring and model-repair.
+Pre-learned tables (q-table and t-table) were taken for all further experiments performed.

+  ## Model-Repair and Run-time Monitoring

+  There are two scripts for this : `scripts/exec_model_repair.py` and `scripts/exec_monitor.py`.
+To run them, after initializing the virtual environment as explained earlier, execute the scripts:

+        `python scripts/exec_model_repair.py`

+ and

+        `python scripts/exec_monitor.py`